umaidali236/development-environment-setup-demo/README.md

 ## Step 3: Install GitHub Desktop

-GitHub Desktop provides an easy-to-use interface for interacting with GitHub repositories.
+GitHub Desktop is a graphical user interface (GUI) application designed to simplify the use of Git and GitHub for version control.It provides an easy-to-use interface for interacting with GitHub repositories.
 Follow these steps to install it:

 1. Visit the [GitHub Desktop website](https://desktop.github.com/).
 2. Download the installer for your operating system.